 For Steve, aging in place is more than a phrase.
 It’s a way of life for the vast majority of the population who are choosing to remain in their present homes long-term and those of us who are choosing to serve them.
 We get to help them stay in their homes successfully with a knowledge and sensitivity that makes it happen.

-If you are a professional, a consumer, a caregiver, or someone else interested in helping people remain safely and comfortably in their homes as they age (all of us are aging) or face various physical conditions that limit or restrict their activity – whether in your own family, your neighbors, other people that you know, or your community in general, you should connect with Steve and take his classes on aging in place and universal design or consult with him to learn about his strategies and knowledge.
-This includes such occupations and professions as remodelers and renovators, general contractors, occupational therapists, physical therapists, interior designers, kitchen and bath designers, engineers, architects, durable medical equipment companies, equipment specialists, nurses, real estate sales professionals, attorneys, trade contractors, university faculty, non-profit and governmental agencies, consultants, and dozens more.
+If you are a professional, a consumer, a caregiver, or someone else interested in helping people remain safely and comfortably in their homes as they age (all of us are aging) or face various physical conditions that limit or restrict their activity – whether in your own family, your neighbors, other people that you know, your community in general, or the clients you currently serve or intend to attract, you should connect with Steve and take his classes on aging in place and universal design or consult with him to learn about his strategies and knowledge.
+This includes such occupations and professions as remodelers and renovators, general contractors, occupational therapists, physical therapists, interior designers, kitchen and bath designers, engineers, architects, durable medical equipment companies, equipment specialists, assistive technology professionals, nurses, real estate sales professionals, attorneys, trade contractors, university faculty, non-profit and governmental agencies, consultants, and dozens more.

 He uses his extensive sales and marketing experience in new home sales and his background in remodeling and aging in place to impart effective, down-to-earth, real-world solutions and illustrations to his students.
 He has already encountered much of what any aging in place professional might face.
 He’s been there and done that.

 Steve has provided the 3-day CAPS program well over 100 times in the past 12 years (including more than 80 times in just the past three 2 years) – in addition to the Universal Design/Build classes and others.